 What is Capital Gains Tax?

 When it comes to understanding capital gains tax, the most important thing to know before selling your house is what, exactly, that is.
 You don’t want to ask yourself, “What is capital gains tax?” after you’ve already sold your Tennessee house and now you’re committed.
-Capital gains tax can take a huge chunk out of your home sale profits do you don’t want that to be a surprise.
+Capital gains tax can take a huge chunk out of your home sale profits so you don’t want that to be a surprise.
 Plus, if you wait too long, you can miss out on all the important exemptions that could have omitted capital gains from your tax bill.

 So let’s start by defining capital gains.
 Capital gains are the money that you make in profit on a home sale or property sale.
 For example, let’s assume that you paid $250,000 for your house five years ago.
 You’ve decided to sell your Tennessee house and you are able to get $350,000 for it today.
 That $100,000 difference is your capital gains, the extra money in value that you were able to get by selling your house.
 Ultimately, it can be defined in this situation as the difference between what you paid for it and what you sold it for.
 It’s also possible to apply capital gains to other types of property, such as stock or land.
 However, for the purposes of this conversation, we’re going to stick with home sales as we discuss them.

 So what is capital gains tax?
 Capital gains tax is the tax that you pay to the government on your capital gains.
-Now, there are two types of capital gains taxes that you should be aware of and the length of time that you’ve owned your Tennessee home will determine which kind you end up having to pay.
+Now, there are two types of capital gains taxes that you should be aware of, and the length of time that you’ve owned your Tennessee home will determine which kind you end up having to pay.

 If you have owned your Tenessee home or property for a year or less, then you’re going to be looking at short-term capital gains taxes.
 This tax rate is equal to the regular income tax rate that you are currently paying based on your income.

 But if you have owned your Tennessee home or property for more than one year, you will have to pay long-term capital gains tax.
-This rate will be dependant on your taxable income as well as your tax filing status.
+This rate will be dependent on your taxable income as well as your tax filing status.
 Depending on where you fall, you will likely end up with one of three capital gains tax rates: 0%, 15%, or 20%.

 How Does Capital Gains Tax Work in Tennessee?